yaoyao-liu/minimal-light/README.md

 # You may use the option to disable the automatic dark theme
 auto_dark_mode: true

+# Font
+# You can use this option to choose between Serif or Sans Serif fonts.
+font: "Serif" # or "Sans Serif"

 # Google Analytics ID
 # Please remove this if you don't use Google Analytics
 google_analytics: UA-111540567-4